bretgourdie/pokemon-replay-analyzer/README.md

 	Enter a Pokemon Showdown Replay URL, click analyze, then sit back as the PHP script determines the kill/death and fainting of each 'mon as well as the winning trainer.

-	Obviously this is currently a work in progress.